Posted by & filed under Uncategorized.

 If you wish to view the index, there is no charge and you can sign up and choose the complimentary subscription.
 If there is a record that you want to view or print, you must purchase a subscription or come to the Town Clerk’s Office.
 Log in first to be sure that the document is in the system before you pay for a subscription.
 If you decide to purchase a subscription and you need help when creating an account, you can contact Cott Systems Technical Support at 800-234-2688, first prompt is 8, second prompt is 1.

-Note that in-person records research will continue by appointment on Tuesdays and Thursdays.
+Note that in-person records research is by appointment on Tuesdays and Thursdays.
 Appointments can be made by emailing townclerk@marlborovt.us

 Tax maps, Lister cards, and tax bills are available digitally by contacting the Town Clerk.